 * MUFG to make tender offer at 39 baht per share

-* MUFG requires Thai central bank and ministry of finance approval
+* MUFG requires Thai central bank and ministry of finance

 * GE exits BAY investment after six years

 By Taiga Uranaka and Denny Thomas

 Financial Group (MUFG) has agreed to buy a controlling

 stake in Thailand's Bank of Ayudhya Pcl for up to 560

 billion yen ($5.61 billion) as Japanese lenders expand into

 fast-growing Southeast Asian economies to beat slower growth at

 MUFG's purchase of up to 75 percent of Thailand's fifth